codingMustache/codingMustache/README.md

 ## Joke of the Day

-A man tried to sell me a coffin today.
-I told him that's the last thing I need.
+What do you call a group of killer whales playing instruments?
+An Orca-stra.

 ## Daily Trivia

-What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
+Which RAID array type is associated with data mirroring?
- 1. Session
+ 1. RAID 5
- 2. Data link
+ 2. RAID 0
- 3. Transport
+ 3. RAID 10
- 4. Network
+ 4. RAID 1

 <details>
   <summary>Answer</summary>
-  Transport
+  RAID 1
 </details>